Different ways you can raise a concern or complaint

 If you have a concern or complaint about services provided by a regulated establishment or agency such as residential home, nursing home or domiciliary care agency, you should in the first instance raise your concerns or make your complaint to the service provider for local resolution where possible.

 This may be with the manager of the home or the registered person for the establishment.
-You can also contact the local Health and Social Care Trust who have commissioned the care either on your behalf or your family member’s behalf.
+You can contact the HSC Trust who have commissioned the care either on your behalf or your family member’s behalf.

 Independent Sector Providers